- help for clients

 S. Stewart Pope is an attorney and Advocacy Director at the Legal Aid Society.
 He focuses his practice on housing and consumer law.
 Stewart is admitted to practice in Kentucky.
 Prior to joining Legal Aid in 2000, Stewart worked as an attorney at Thomas & Dodson.
 He also ran his own private practice.
 Stewart, a native of Louisville, has served on several foreclosure prevention task forces, and he teaches paralegal courses at Daymar College.

-Soha Saiyed is a staff attorney with the Housing Unit at the Legal Aid Society.
+Soha Saiyed is a staff attorney in the Rural Unit at the Legal Aid Society and focuses her practice on civil litigation.
 Soha is admitted to practice in Kentucky.
 Prior to joining Legal Aid in July 2008, Soha served as a Compliance Officer at Expungement Assistance Services.

 Legal Aid Society • 416 W. Muhammad Ali Blvd., Suite 300 • Louisville, KY 40202 • (502) 584-1254